-Be professional in your interview preparation, and don’t forget to show off your soft skills as they are important, too.
+Be professional in your interview preparation, and make sure that you research the kinds of interview questions you're likely to be asked.
 For larger tech companies such as Google, Apple and Facebook, meanwhile, you may also need to conduct additional research into what the recruitment process entails.

 Building a strong network is also important, as people are often keen to work with engineers that they have dealt with before and that they trust.
 There are also numerous IT-specific online job boards that list new opportunities depending on your industry, preferences and location.

 The projected career path of a software engineer is fairly linear, with promotion usually dependent upon ability and experience.
 After around five years, you could expect to start supervising a small team, while progression into management is ultimately dependent on the individual.
 Some engineers prefer to focus more on the programming side of things, while others want to test themselves as leaders.
 It’s very common, therefore, for senior software engineers to undertake project management qualifications and other management training courses.